-6.1.1 Identifying the sending user and device in SIP requests and responses No differences with [CPMCONVFUNC].
+6.1.1 Identifying the sending user and device in SIP requests and responses

 - If multiple URIs are available, the TEL URI shall be used, following the procedure in section 2.5 of [PRD-RCC.07]. - The value used for the instance identifier shall be determined as specified in section 2.4.2 of [PRD-RCC.07].